-Must be completed with a grade of "C" or better in order to apply for admission to the PASHE Program.
+Must be completed or concurrently enrolled to apply to the PASHE program.
+Must earn a grade of "C" or better to satisfy the PASHE program requirement.

 Must complete all course requirements and other benchmarks prior to student teaching, including possessing an American Red Cross First Aid or equivalent agency certification.
 For more information, please see the Student Teaching and Internship Policy.